Help on the msnoise commands

 vertical axis (default=1)

--s, --show BOOLEAN Show interactively?
+-s, --show BOOLEAN Show figure interactively?

 -o, --outfile TEXT Output filename (?=auto).
-Defaults to PNG format,
+Supports any

 -r, --refilter TEXT Refilter CCFs before plotting (e.g. 4:8 for